tttttx2/ETH_AppliedSecurityLab/README.md

 Test credentials are: `test:testtest`

-Predefined user credentials are defined in the project description
+Predefined user credentials are defined in the project description Each exported certificate is protected with the password `imovies`.

 SSH access is done using VM 00 as a jumphost.
 SSH certificate for the user `administrator` (with key password `uoVei2phooZ3ateevahf`) (or password which is the same as above) is located in the folder `Z_VM_installer` or as seen below.